Luis-Nobrega/OOM-Mapping-layers/README.md

 ## Needed packages

 ## Running

+Change `client_id` and `client_secret` to your personal tokens provided by [copernicus.eu](https://browser.dataspace.copernicus.eu).
+For information about getting this tokens: [secret_tokes](https://documentation.dataspace.copernicus.eu/APIs/SentinelHub/Overview/Authentication.html); [FAQ's](https://documentation.dataspace.copernicus.eu/FAQ.html).

 ### For the first time

 ### Other times

 ## Changing dates
+By default, the program will try to find the most recent layer based on the sentinel requests and ID's provided.
+This sometimes may wrongfully give you a date that is 1-2 days delayd.

+To manually choose dates, change the `request_sentinel(element, image_names[cnt],1,"2024-09-01", "2024-09-03")` to have the apropriate date and to have a `0`.

+To be 100% sure that the date corresponds to current day, don't alter `request_sentinel(...)` and instead comment the line that says `current_date = date_chooser()`.

 ## Adding more layers